 It’s official, I’m writing a book, but I can still get writer’s block from a blog post.

-As a first time author, even 35,000 words in, it’s still a weird feeling being committed to writing something without any clue what works.
+As a first time author, even 35,000 words in, it’s still weird being committed to writing something without any clue what works.
 They say not to turn to an agent or a publisher until you’ve finished your draft, which means that you have to find your way to the end of a millions winding paths just to get directions that you were supposed to be going the other way.

 Thankfully, I’ve had access to plenty of people willing to read what I have so far.
 I always thought that dedicated sections at the start of books were just for the most important people in the author’s life—a spouse, a dead relative, a really cute dog—but with all the incredible feedback I’ve been getting, it feels like I should dedicate my book to my army of amateur editors.
 I’ll have to credit it to friends, coworkers, everyone from my college, strangers I met online—by the time it’s finished, half of my book is probably going to have to be the dedicated section.